 Even his vehicle form screamed “Inadequate! and “Ineffective!”
 He transformed into a Station Wagon.

 Wrap your brain around that one.
 Everyone else transformed into Jets, Race cars, Trucks, Space Ships….he was Transforming into a family car.
 Granted Perspector and Blastar had strange transformations, but they each had a distinct use

 Rodimus was such a disaster, that the producers of the show brought back Optimus to quiet the fans.

 This Rodimus is drastically different than the guy currently in the IDW Transformers series, who is a brash, Hot Head who is half leader/POV character and half comic relief.
 This character has already been fixed.
-The current incarnations of Rodimus Prime are funny, interesting characters.
+The current incarnation of Rodimus Prime is a funny, interesting character.
 He is an overconfident, self-obsessed jerk and a constant source of comedy.
 He was given the name Rodimus Prime sarcastically by his teammates because nobody takes him seriously as a leader, though he has proven marginally effective in the position.

 The creators of the shows and comics that featured Rodimus listened to the fan complaints and fixed all of the lingering complaints regarding this character.
 If they chose to have him an Optimus Prime’s replacement, I think incorporating his ego into who he is as a leader will preserve this version of the character ensuring he remains interesting.
 And the Rod Pod…always the Rod Pod.